menus12/DAwR-2023-final-project/README.md

   filter(mark100 > 0)
 ```

-To keep observations relevant to stated research questions we need to consider observations with missing data of experts participation, since some of the results might be not from competitions but from demonstration exams, where participants don't have a compatriot expert.
+To keep observations relevant to stated research questions we need to consider observations with missing data of expert participation, since some of the results might be not from competitions but from demonstration exams, where participants don't have a compatriot expert.

 ```R
 # How many observations where mark100 is NA?